SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   renderingStrategyResolver: (req: Request) => req.get('User-Agent')?.match(/bot|crawl|slurp|spider|mediapartners/) ?
 RenderingStrategy.ALWAYS_SSR : defaultRenderingStrategyResolver(defaultRenderingStrategyResolverOptions),
 };
 ```

-Please take note of the `defaultRenderingStrategyResolver`.
-If you intend to implement a custom rendering strategy, it is advisable to also utilize the default strategy as a fallback.
+Note the use of the `defaultRenderingStrategyResolver` in example above.
+If you intend to implement a custom rendering strategy, it is recommended that you use `defaultRenderingStrategyResolver` as a fallback.

 ## Using SSR Only for Certain Pages